RogerLiang0725/ResBIM/README.md

 Revit Add-Ins and networks: https://drive.google.com/file/d/1KBy_ff7xQid32mTbLn__uJ6SuPaWu3vL/view?usp=drive_link

 ## Get started
+- Download the source code and there is a **readme.pdf**.
-- Read the readme.pdf in the source code folder.
+- The structure and the usage of each coding are introduced in the file.

 ## Citation （BibTeX）
 ```